Richard Lee Dorman

 Richard Dorman (November 27, 1922 – April 3, 2010) was a mid-century modern architect known for his residential and commercial work in Southern California.

 Early life and education

 Dorman was born and raised in Los Angeles.
 He joined the United States Army Air Forces on August 10, 1942.
-He became a lieutenant in the Seventh Air Force, and flew combat missions in the Pacific theater where he received the Distinguished Flying Cross.
+He rose to the rank of Captain in the Seventh Air Force, and flew numerous combat missions in the Pacific theater where he received the Distinguished Flying Cross, among other recognitions.
 He flew a B-24 Liberator called Tropic Knight.

 He graduated from the University of Illinois in 1946, and then studied architecture at the University of Southern California on the GI Bill.

 Career

 From 1951 to 1956, Dorman was assistant chief designer at Welton Becket and Associates; he then started his own firm in Beverly Hills, working primarily in Southern California.
 Initially he designed a number of industrial buildings; he became better known for his residential and commercial buildings and particularly for his use of post-and-beam construction.
 Instead of the normal three- or four-foot module, he often used a seven-foot module.
 He designed many houses for wealthy clients, including Beverly Garland's 1959 house in the Hollywood Hills and several in Trousdale Estates in Beverly Hills.
 His work embraces "total design", unifying landscape, exterior, and interior designs.

 In 1968, Dorman's firm became Dorman-Munselle Associates.
 In the 1960s, he frequently lectured at California Polytechnic University.
 In 1975, he moved to Santa Fe, New Mexico, where he partnered with Larry Breen to form Dorman and Breen Architects.